merjos369/KOB-address-verification/README.md

 ## Abstract

  A user uses this service to get a digital domicile credential which proves their domicile.
-It is useful in a situation when the user has to prove his/her domicile for some needs.
-A domicile credential is a proven claim that a particular person reside in a specific area, issued by an authority.The domicile credential, driving license and similar documents are currently printed on paper known as paper credentials stored in users' wallets.
+It is useful in a situation when the user or an organization has to prove his/her domicile for some needs.
+A domicile credential is a proven claim that a particular person reside in a specific area, issued by an authority.The domicile credential, permits and licenses and similar documents are currently printed on paper known as paper credentials.
 By bringing the concept of digital verifiable credentials to picture, paper credentials are replaced by digital certificates which are stored in digital wallets which is an android application which act as a data store on cloud.

 ## Motivation

-This project, a part of Kochi Orgbook, is specifically meant for digitizing the process of verifying and issuing the domicile credentials.
-Domicile credntials are require when a person applies for an admission, job, education scholarships etc.
+This project, a part of Kochi Orgbook, is specifically meant for digitizing the process of verifying and issuing the domicile credentials for Organizations.
+Domicile credntials are require when an organization requires a permit, license etc.
 Below are some of the problems with the current situation of issuing and verifying the (paper) credentials:

 1. Credentials stored at a  centralized repository.